 When to play low or high variance?

-Skylined wrote about it in an article over here.
-Basically, if you want to go big or go home, aim for a higher variance.
-However, if you want to play longer, or wager a bonus, lower variance slots (with high RTP) are your best choice.
+If you want to go big or go home, aim for a higher variance.
+However, if you want to play longer, or wager a bonus, lower variance slots with a high RTP is your best bet.

 You’ll typically see streamers playing medium to high variance slots.
 Why?
 There is more excitement to them.
 More “potentiäle”, and bigger “dingdings” to be had!

 What about Jackpot slots?
 Jackpot slots typically fall under the “high variance” category.
 With a substantial lower RTP in the base game, but the potential to win millions, they’re all about personal preference whether to enjoy them or not.